rohitash-chandra/rohitash-chandra.github.io/_pages/cv.md

   * Duties included: Research in machine learning and Jet engine design

-* December 2012 to January 2016: Lecture in Computer Science
+* December 2012 to January 2016: Lecturer in Computer Science
   * University of the South Pacific
-  * Duties included: Research in machine learning and teaching courses; 1.
-Data Structures and Algorithms, Design and Analysis of Algorithms, Internet Computing, Operating Systems, Mobile Computing
+  * Duties included: Research in machine learning, and teaching: 1.
+CS 112 Data Structures and Algorithms, CS214 Design and Analysis of Algorithms, CS424 Internet Computing, CS311 Operating Systems, CS4xx Mobile Computing